 Dear ___________:

-Peoples Energy Services Corporation (“PE Services”) and ________________________ (“Counterparty”) have engaged in and plan to engage in business discussions regarding PE Services receiving services from Counterparty for gas supply and asset management (“Purpose”), subject to the terms and conditions of this Letter Agreement.
+Peoples Energy Services Corporation (“PE Services”) and enovate, L.L.
+C. (“Counterparty”) have engaged in and plan to engage in business discussions regarding PE Services receiving services from Counterparty for gas supply and asset management services (the “Purpose”), subject to the terms and conditions of this Letter Agreement.

-Counterparty and PE Services (the “Parties” or, individually, a “Party”) agree that any information, written or oral, that any Party provide to another Party in connection with the Purpose shall be confidential and proprietary (“Confidential Information”) and shall be treated as such pursuant to the terms and conditions of this Letter Agreement.
+Counterparty and PE Services (the “Parties” or, individually, a “Party”) agree that any information, written or oral, that a Party provides to the other Party in connection with the Purpose shall be confidential and proprietary (“Confidential Information”) and shall be treated as such pursuant to the terms and conditions of this Letter Agreement.
 Each Party agrees that it shall:

 1. Use the Confidential Information solely for the purpose of developing, making and assessing offers and proposals made in connection with the Purpose;

-2. Disclose or make the Confidential Information available only as needed to those employees or legal counsel of a Party and subcontractors, who are involved in developing, making and assessing offers and proposals made in connection with the Purpose, and any and each such employee or legal counsel or subcontractor shall maintain the confidentiality of the Confidential Information consistent with this Letter Agreement;
+2. Disclose or make the Confidential Information available only as needed to those employees, representatives, agents or legal counsel of a Party and subcontractors, who are involved in developing, making and assessing offers and proposals made in connection with the Purpose, and any and each such employee, representative, agent or legal counsel or subcontractor shall maintain the confidentiality of the Confidential Information consistent with this Letter Agreement;

 3. Other than as specified in sections (1) and (2) of this Letter Agreement, not disclose or make available the Confidential Information unless required by law, a regulatory body of competent jurisdiction, a governmental entity of competent jurisdiction or an agency of competent jurisdiction or unless, in the opinion of any Party’s legal counsel, such disclosure is necessary to comply with state or federal securities laws.
 In the event of any such disclosure, the disclosing Party shall attempt to enter into an appropriate protective agreement or secure an appropriate protective order;